mohamedaminebennasr/ollama/README.md

   -d '{"query": "How do I configure Device X for LTE?"}'

-#To have a user interface from where you will ask your model
+#To have a UI from where you will ask your model

 pip install streamlit